andydexter/Shuffler/README.md

 }
 ```

+If the application starts and freezes on a blank screen, this indicates an error with client authentication, internet access, or potentially database access/initialisation.
+Run in debug mode and check logs to identify the problem.
+Don't hesitate to create an issue with the `bug` tag if the problem persists.

 > Note: Some older versions use a similar json file in assets.
 Check the `Client.getClient()` method in [`APIUtils.dart`](lib/api_utils.dart) for more details.
 ---